WELCOME TO THE MISCOMP SHOP:

 This beautifully printed comic comprises recent short comics within the theme of patterns and rhythms of urban imagination.
 The print run is limited to 50 copies.

 The Un-Manned Manned Craft (Published November 2011)

-This comic started as a way to meet the 30 Days of Comics challenge, but ended up as a mini-comic in its own right.
-The story involves Art, the main character, first reporting the crash of an unidentified craft before being ‘taken away’.
-From here Art finds himself trying to find his way through subtle confusions of time and space in his otherwise familiar urban landscape.
+This comic started as a 30 Days of Comics challenge, but ended up as a mini-comic in its own right.
+The story, a surreal encounter with time and place, starts with Art first reporting the crash of an unidentified craft.
 (Pages 9 & 20 below).

 Falling Away (Published June 2011):